 Section 7.1.
 Title to Property

 .
 To the extent possible under the laws governing the jurisdiction where the property is located, Company shall hold title to all property in the name of Company and not in the name of any Member.
 However, to the extent such is deemed unnecessary or unwise due to the expenses associated with same or difficulty under the governing laws of said jurisdiction, such property shall be held in the name of a person or entity which the Board of Managers shall designate.
 Notwithstanding the foregoing, property purchased in the name of Company and/or with Company funds, shall be the property of Company.
 A Member has no interest in any item of Company's property except as otherwise set forth in this Agreement or any agreement between Company and a Member.
 To the extent possible, all property acquired or owned by Company shall be acquired, held and conveyed in the name of Company.
 All transfers of property of Company shall be executed in the name of Company by Managers or by the Member authorized in writing by the Board of Managers to act on behalf of Company.
 No Member may execute an instrument of conveyance on behalf of Company without such specific written authorization from the Board of Managers.
-Notwithstanding the foregoing, in conjunction with the portion of the property described as the “Main House”, the furnishings therein and the land on which it is situated located at Desa Kelusa, Kecamatan Payangan, Kabupaten Gianyar, Ubud, Bali evidenced by the architectural drawings which are attached hereto as Exhibit “B” which may be amended from time to time prior to and during construction, Suzanne J. DuBose, will have the right to lease or buy back the Main House from Company at a future date on the terms set forth in a lease or purchase agreement.
-Such terms will be agreed to by the Majority Vote of the Board of Managers and, in the interim, she may occupy and use the Main House from time to time as compensation in accordance with Section 6.8 herein.
+Notwithstanding the foregoing, in conjunction with the portion of the property described as the “Main House” called Akasha Villa, the furnishings therein and the land on which it is situated located at Desa Kelusa, Kecamatan Payangan, Kabupaten Gianyar, Ubud, Bali, Suzanne J. DuBose, will have the right to lease or buy back Akasha Villa from Company at a future date on the terms set forth in a lease or purchase agreement.
+Such terms will be agreed to by the Majority Vote of the Board of Managers and, in the interim, she may occupy and use Akasha Villa from time to time as compensation in accordance with Section 6.8 herein.

 ARTICLE VIII